contentauth/c2pa-python/docs/tmn-wip-docs/context.md

 - [**Network access**](#offline-operation): Whether to fetch remote manifests or OCSP responses.

 > [!IMPORTANT]
 > `Context` is used only at construction. `Reader` copies the configuration it needs internally, so the `Context` object does not need to outlive the `Reader`.
+A `Context` object can also be reused for multiple `Reader` object instances.

 ```py
 ctx = Context.from_dict({"verify": {"remote_manifest_fetch": False}})